Offset Slope Command

 Name:

-Input the name that you want to use for the computed offset line(s).
-Enter offsets to the right as positive values and offsets to the left as negative values.
+Input the name that you want to use for the computed offset slope line.

 Layer:

-Select the alignment that you wish to use for the computation of station intervals on which to calculate the offset lines.
-You will be computing the offset line locations using a station interval.
+Select the reference line or alignment that you wish to use for the computation of station intervals on which to calculate the offset lines.
+Note that the slope between the two selected lines will then be computed along the line that is perpendicular to the line selected here where it crosses the two selected lines.

 Enter the station interval that you wish to use as the sampling interval for the offset line computations.
 If you enter a value of 0 here the computations will use the intervals between the nodes of the source lines.
 If you received the strings from a third party software via e.g. LandXML or CAD format data, then we recommend that you use the source data sampling interval so that your computation locations match the computation locations of the source strings, so as to not incur any errors due to chording of the source string data.